Blast off to the future of 5G technology

 Jobs of the future

-In Canada, the next generation of wireless networks is set for a gradual rollout this year, with an estimated 16 million 5G connections expected by 2026, according to
+In Canada, the next generation of wireless networks is set for a gradual rollout this year, with an estimated 16 million 5G connections expected by 2026, according to a report commissioned by the Canadian Wireless Telecommunications Association (CWTA).

 New 5G wireless networks will create more than 250,000 permanent jobs and contribute an estimated $40 billion annually to Canada's economy over the next few years, the CWTA report states.